JasielA22/conflict-resolution/README.md

 # conflict-resolution

-# New content
+ ## This is a subheading created on GitHub

-This is added on Github
+  All of this content added to the readme file has been added from my remote GitHub repository.